Easy-Poly: An Easy Polyhedral Framework For 3D Multi-Object Tracking: Methodology

 \subsubsection{Adaptive Noise Covariances}

+We have introduced novel dynamic adjustments to the noise covariance matrices, specifically the measurement noise covariance $R$ and the process noise covariance $Q$.
+These adjustments are implemented in both the \textbf{Linear Kalman Filter} and the \textbf{Extended Kalman Filter}.
+The dynamic parameter tuning enhances the adaptability and robustness of the system while optimizing the balance between accuracy and response speed.
+Experimental results indicate that an adjustment range of 10\% for $R$ and $Q$, corresponding to scaling factors of 0.9 and 1.1, yields optimal performance.
+This calibrated strategy preserves system stability through moderate parameter modulation.
+In contrast, more aggressive adjustments, such as scaling factors of 0.8 or 1.2, may cause system instability or excessive response, despite potentially enabling faster adaptation to significant changes.

-We use \textbf{Kalman Filter} for the motion model, we have introduced new dynamic adjustments to the noise covariance, including dynamic adjustment of measurement noise covariance and dynamic adjustment of process noise covariance.
-These are applied to both \textbf{Linear Kalman Filter} and \textbf{Extend Kalman Filter}.
-The dynamic adjustment of measurement noise covariance is based on the magnitude of the measurement residual to dynamically adjust the measurement noise covariance R. When the measurement residual is small, the value of R is reduced; when the measurement residual is large, the value of R is increased.
+The dynamic adjustment of the measurement noise covariance is based on the magnitude of the measurement residual, which is used to adaptively modify the value of $R$.
+Specifically, when the measurement residual is small, the value of $R$ is decreased; conversely, when the measurement residual is large, the value of $R$ is increased.
 The specific formula is as follows:

 \(R_{new}\) is the adjusted measurement noise covariance, \(R\) is the original measurement noise covariance, \(\|res\|\) represents the Euclidean norm (L2 norm) of the measurement residual, \(\|res\| = \sqrt{\sum_{i=1}^n res_i^2}\), where \(res_i\) is the i-th component of the residual vector.
-This formula expresses the following logic: If the norm of the residual is less than 1.0, R is reduced by 10\%.
-If the norm of the residual is greater than 5.0, R is increased by 10\%.
-If the norm of the residual is between 1.0 and 5.0, R remains unchanged.
-This dynamic adjustment strategy aims to adjust the behavior of the Kalman filter based on the reliability of the measurements.
-When the measurement residual is small, it increases the trust in the measurement (decreases R); when the measurement residual is large, it decreases the trust in the measurement (increases R).
+This formula expresses the following logic: If the residual norm is less than 1.0, the value of $R$ is decreased by 10\%.
+If the residual norm exceeds 5.0, the value of $R$ is increased by 10\%.
+When the residual norm lies between 1.0 and 5.0, the value of $R$ remains unchanged.
+This dynamic adjustment strategy is designed to modulate the behavior of the Kalman filter according to the reliability of the measurements.
+Specifically, a small measurement residual leads to increased confidence in the measurement by reducing $R$, whereas a large measurement residual results in decreased confidence by increasing $R$.

-The dynamic adjustment of process noise covariance is based on the current state to dynamically adjust the process noise covariance Q. For example, adjusting the value of Q based on the magnitude of velocity.
-Its formula is as follows:
+The dynamic adjustment of the process noise covariance is based on the current state, allowing adaptive modification of the process noise covariance $Q$.
+For instance, the value of $Q$ is adjusted according to the magnitude of velocity.
+The formula is as follows: